Easy Hot Chocolate Recipe (with lactose-free option!)

 - If there’s a concern, choose pure chocolate (no lactose because no milk solids have been added).

 - Unsweetened cocoa powder plus sugar could be used as an alternative.
+Try this recipe and replace the milk with any milk substitute.

 If you’re looking for a hot chocolate recipe for grown-ups, make sure to check out these recipes for stout hot chocolate or hot white Russians.
 And if you’re still craving more, I have a list of 50 hot chocolate recipes that will definitely satisfy your craving for something warm and chocolatey.